josephpaulmckenzie/project-management-express-api/README.md

-This is a collection of api's that I made to better manage my serverless ( and more ) architecure on AWs and github.
+This is a collection of apis that I made to better manage my serverless ( and more ) architecure on AWs and github.

 The following apis our available: